Sydney Mall Attacker Identified, nothing To Suggest Terror Motive - UrduPoint

 New South Wales police Assistant Commissioner Anthony Cooke said Sunday the man had come from the northeast state of Queensland and was known to law enforcement.

+Five women and one man, a security guard, were killed in his attack, leading police to say they were investigating whether women were specifically targeted.

-A Facebook profile said he came from the Toowoomba, near Brisbane, and had attended a local high school and university.
+A Facebook profile said Cauchi came from Toowoomba, near Brisbane, and had attended a local high school and university.

 A distinctive grey, red and yellow dragon tattoo on his right arm was used to help identify him.

-Police are still trying to understand whether those attacked were chosen at random.

-Five women and one man were killed during Cauchi's Saturday afternoon rampage, which took place in a bustling shopping centre in Sydney's Bondi Junction neighbourhood.
+Saturday's attack took place in a bustling shopping centre in Sydney's Bondi Junction neighbourhood, not far from the famed beach.

-Among the injured was a nine-month-old baby who was said to be in a "serious but stable condition in hospital".
+Among those seriously wounded was a nine-month-old baby girl named Harriet who was said to be in a "serious but stable condition in hospital" with stabbing injuries.

 "People going about their Saturday afternoon shopping should be safe, shouldn't be at risk.
 But tragically, we saw a loss of life, and people will be grieving for loved ones today," he said.